TabithaRuecker/NeuroDev/README.md

 ## Project overview

-- This repository is part of the PhD project of Tabitha Rücker, which will get published in ...
+- This repository is part of the PhD project of Tabitha Rücker.
+It includes a multi-omic dataset of
-* Proteomics
+* Proteomics (raw data deposited at PRIDE: PXD046067)
-* RNA seq
+* RNA seq (raw data deposited at GEO: ...)
+* EMseq
+*
 * RT-PCR
-* EMseq
+* Cytokine measurements

 ## Code and Resources Used